Thank you for purchasing a Blackstone griddle.

 There are many ways through which you can strip off the old seasoning.
 To make this step more hassle-free, you can also use an orbital sander instead of a metal scraper or metal spatula.

-Obviously, you’ll need many sanding discs.
+You’ll need many sanding discs.
 Be sure to make most of your sanding disc by switching from sanding at an angle to sanding flatly.
 This step may take more than an hour to sand off the old seasoning.

 At the end of this stage, you’re left with a smooth, clean surface.